NeuralMMO/beta/rst/game_wiki.rst

 |icon| Market
 *************

 Gold coins are the currency for buying and selling items in NMMO.
 Gold coins cannot be sub-divided.
-Agents set their own prices and receive gold when someone is willing to accept their price.
+Agents set their own prices when selling items and receive gold when someone is willing to accept their price.
 Within the same team, can gift to one another if they are standing on the same tile.

-Market interactions are as follows:
+Market interactions are as follows, which are similar to that of Craiglist:
- - Agents place sell offers on the market for one of their items at a desired price
+ - Agents list one of their items at a desired price on the market via Sell action
+ - When the sell action is processed, other agents can see the listings from the next tick
- - The item is immediately removed from the seller's inventory
+ - The item remains in the seller's inventory until sold or for 5 ticks, if not sold
- - Other agents can immediately buy that item and receive it
+ - Other agents can offer to buy the item via Buy action at the seller's price
- - If multiple agents attempt to buy the same item at the same time, the market will attempt to fulfill the request from another seller at a price no more than 10% higher.
+ - If multiple agents attempt to buy the same item, the market will randomly select a single buyer

-Agents only observe the current best offer for each item of each level.
-This bounds the observation and action spaces.
+Agents have access to all the listings.

 +--------------------------------------------------------------------------------------+
 | **BUY and SELL with GOLD**                                                           |